obsidiandynamics/stanza/README.md

 Note, nesting uses the `Content::Nested` behind the scenes, although we didn't have to use this enum variant explicitly in the example.
 That's because the abridged syntax uses `into()` to convert a `Table` into a `Content::Nested(Table)` for us.
 This is much the same as calling `into()` on any value that implements `ToString` — the value will be converted to a `Content::Label(String)` for us.

+A notable limitation of nested tables is that all character formatting of the inner table will be replaced with the format of the outer table cell.
+You may still use any of the layout styles (`HAlign`, `MinWidth`, `Header`, etc.), it's just the character formatting styles (`Bold`, `Italic`, `TextFg`, etc.) that will be ignored.

 ## Composite content
 So far we employed various `Content` enum variants to assign content of different types — plain text, computed values and nested tables — to any given cell.
 What if we needed to combine content of several distinct types into a single cell?
 This is accomplished using the `Content::Composite` variant.